pkp/pkp-docs/dev/documentation/en/architecture-plugins.md

 Plugins are independent modules that can be enabled and disabled to modify the application.

-> This chapter will describe how to load plugins in the main application.
-The Plugin Guide (in progress) will describe how to build your own plugins.
+> This chapter describes how to load plugins in the main application.
+Read the [Plugin Guide](/dev/plugin-guide/en) to learn how to build your own plugins.
 {:.notice}

 ## Load Plugins